Ready, Respectful, Safe

 Recognition

 Each day class teachers seek to identify which children go above and beyond to demonstrated good choices.
-The child’s name will be added to the recognition board in class for all to see and this also equates to earning a Class Dojo.
+The child’s name will be added to the Recognition Board in class for all to see and this also equates to earning a Class Dojo.

 Class Dojo is the tool we use to reward the children for their choices.
 The children are rewarded with online stickers when they demonstrate ’Ready, Respectful and Safe’ choices, read at home and make an excellent effort with their work.
 Each week children are identified for leading the way and are awarded with praise in either assembly or class and given a special sticker, verbal praise and their parents also receive a letter from SLT to celebrate these choices.